Unifying Self-Supervised Clustering and Energy-Based Models: Proof of Lemma 9

 Additionally, the corresponding maximum value for the last two addends in Eq.~(\ref{eq:newbound}) is given by the following inequality:\footnote{Here, we assume that the predictive model $p(y|x;\Theta)$ has enough capacity to achieve the optimal solution.}

 \end{proposition} The above proposition has interesting implications.
 First of all, by maximizing the discriminative term $\mathcal{L}_{INV}(\Theta)$ with respect to $\Theta$, we enforce two properties, namely: (i) label invariance, as we ensure that the predictive distributions of the discriminative model for a sample and its augmented version match each other and (ii) confident predictions, as maximizing the cross-entropy forces also to decrease the entropy of these distributions.\footnote{Indeed, recall that $CE(p,q)=H_p + KL(p\|q)$.
 Therefore, maximizing $-CE(p,q)$ forces to have both $KL(p\|q)=0$ and $H_p=0$.} Secondly, by choosing a uniform prior, viz. $p(y_i)=\text{Uniform}(\{1,\dots,c\})$, and by maximizing $\mathcal{L}_{PRIOR}(\Theta)$ with respect to $\Theta$, we ensure to obtain a balanced cluster assignment.
-This is also commonly done by approaches based on optimal transport objectives and corresponding surrogates~\citep{cuturi2013sinkhorn,caron2018deep,caron2020unsupervised,amrani2022self}.
-Finally, the proposed lower bound allows for an important key difference over existing cluster-based SSL, as we don't need to introduce asymmetries in the discriminative backbones.
-Indeed, by observing Eq.~(\ref{eq:cluster_obj}), we note that cluster-based SSL, specifically SwAV, assume $p(y|x;\Theta)=\text{Softmax}(U^Tg(x)/\tau)$ and $q(y|x')=\text{Sinkhorn}(\text{StopGrad}(U^Tg(x')/\tau))$, where $\text{Sinkhorn}$ and $\text{StopGrad}$ are two operators performing the Sinkhorn-Knopp algorithm and stopping the gradients, respectively.
-However, in our case, we require that $q(y|x)=p(y|x;\Theta)=\text{Softmax}(f(enc(x))/\tau)$, where $f:\mathbb{R}^h\rightarrow\mathbb{R}^c$ is a discriminative network head, thus simplifying the overall training.
+This is also commonly done by approaches based on optimal transport objectives and corresponding surrogates, typically empployed in cluster-based SSL~\citep{cuturi2013sinkhorn,caron2018deep,caron2020unsupervised,amrani2022self}.